From Witness to Target: Potential Exposure & Consequences of a Federal Investigation

 If the FBI already has a warrant for your arrest, it is likely that you have already been indict-ed by the Grand Jury or a Judge has approved a criminal complaint against you.
 A determina-tion has been made that there is enough evidence to allow the US Attorney’s Office to move forward with felony criminal charges that can leave you incarcerated from a few months to multiple decades.
 In such a case, the FBI will not only take you into custody where you will ultimately be arraigned and bail can be set, but agents may be armed with search warrants to retrieved evidence of criminal acts or proceeds of the same.

 Irrespective of whether you are a witness, person of interest, subject or target in a Federal criminal investigation or a warrant has already been issued for your arrest, volunteering in-formation whether in the form of a denial, admission or false statement can strengthen an existing criminal case or lead to criminal liability.
 Exercise your rights.
 Protect your liberty, career and family.
 Vet not only your potential criminal exposure with capable counsel but do so expeditiously to best avoid or minimize the grave consequences of a Federal prosecution.
-Contact the former prosecutors at Crotty Saland PC and allow experience, knowledge and ad-vocacy work for you.
+Contact the former prosecutors at Saland Law and allow experience, knowledge and advocacy to work for you.